 Ben is comfortable dealing with the vast volumes of evidence that are commonplace in international litigation.
 Experienced operating in hostile conditions, he conducts sensitive defence investigations with care and precision.
 In both Kenya and Cambodia, Ben interviewed sensitive witnesses and provided legal assistance to police, military and communications experts.
 He has worked closely with intelligence professionals on the collection and analysis of complex financial and communications evidence.
+He is currently instructed to advise and represent an individual summonsed by the Specialist Prosecutor’s Office and the Kosovo Specialist Chambers.

 Ben has been appointed to the lists of counsel of both the International Criminal Court and the Kosovo Specialist Chambers.
 He also appears on the List of Legal Consultants of the Extraordinary Chambers in the Courts of Cambodia.

-INTERNATIONAL HUMAN RIGHTS and capacity building
+INTERNATIONAL HUMAN RIGHTS AND CAPACITY BUILDING

 Ben has significant experience conducting capacity building projects overseas.
 He recently designed and delivered training courses on human rights, fair trial standards and ethics for the benefit of judges and lawyers based in the Middle East.
 Ben also spent time at a human rights organisation in Phnom Penh, Cambodia, where he helped to develop a nation-wide trial monitoring project and conducted advocacy concerning land rights and land-grabbing.